Proximity to North American Markets

 New Age Metals is the largest mineral claim holder in the prolific, Winnipeg River – Cat Lake Pegmatite Field.
 All of the claims are held by Lithium Canada Development, a 100% owned Lithium Division of New Age Metals.
 We presently have several Lithium Projects in the SouthEast region of Manitoba which are situated along strike of the Tanco Pegmatite and the claims encompass several pegmatite groups.
 The projects are located 140 kms northeast of Winnipeg, Manitoba:

 - Total land position in the Winnipeg River Pegmatite Field equal to about 11,620 hectares.

 - Three of the projects are considered drill ready.
 Lithium One, Lithium Two and Lithman West.

 - Active exploration of the claim holdings is ongoing.

-- New Age Metals has signed an exploration agreement with the Sagkeeng First Nation and will be work in partnership with them on their traditional ground.
+- New Age Metals has signed an exploration agreement with the Sagkeeng First Nation and will be working in partnership with them to conduct exploration activities.

 Lithium Bearing Pegmatite Potential of Southeast Manitoba